Path-Check/gaen-mobile/README.md

 the app may submit to external services during use.
 - See the [Local Data Dictionary](doc/LOCAL_DATA_DICTIONARY.md) for a reference of all data that the app stores locally during use.
+- See the [Responsible Disclosure Policy](#responsible-disclosure-policy) for our policy on reporting security vulnerabilities.

 ## Broad Volunteer Community 💪